deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "That’s incredible." somebody muttered.

 "It’s goddamn alien space magic is what it is."
-Baseball grunted.
+BASEBALL grunted.

 Reed nodded agreement, letting the interruption slide.
 "And for the time being it looks like we’re stuck relying on the Corti to make it for us.